KIPAC/NBToPackage/docs/01_answers.md

 It is making a bunch of plots for a paper.
 One really useful thing to notice is that all the plots are being made from the same input catalog.

-## 2. Is there are lot of redundancy / code duplication in the notebook that could be reduced?
+## 2. Is there a lot of redundancy / code duplication in the notebook that could be reduced?

 There is a bit, but actually most of the plots are somewhat independent of each other.